M2R2: MultiModal Robotic Representation for Temporal Action Segmentation

-\textbf{Images:} We use a Visual Transformer initialized with ActionCLIP weights~\cite{ActionCLIP}, which produces the image representation $I_i \in \mathbb{R}^{D_e}$, where $D_e$ is the resulting M2R2 embedding size, which in our case is 512.
+\textbf{Images:} We use a Visual Transformer initialized with ActionCLIP weights~\cite{ActionCLIP}, to produce the image representation $I_i \in \mathbb{R}^{D_e}$, where $D_e = 512$ is the M2R2 embedding size.

 \textbf{Audio:} We use the Audio Spectrogram Transformer (AST)~\cite{gong2021ast} to extract audio features from the log-mel spectrogram.
-As the audio representation, we take the classification token feature from the last hidden layer of the AST encoder, which produces the audio representation $A_i \in \mathbb{R}^{D_e}$.
+The classification token from the AST's last hidden layer gives the audio representation $A_i \in \mathbb{R}^{D_e}$.

-\textbf{Proprioceptive Sensor Readings:} We employ a learnable temporal fusion approach to compute the representation of each proprioceptive sensor.
-After preprocessing, each proprioceptive sensor $s$ produces a time series of shape $D_s \times T_s$, where $D_s$ is the feature dimension of the sensor, and $T_s$ is the number of samples in the temporal dimension after resampling.
-To obtain a single representation for sensor $s$ at time step $i$, we first project the proprioceptive data into a higher-dimensional embedding space of size $D_e$ using a learned projection matrix $W_p^s$.
-We then apply a temporal fusion mechanism to capture relevant information along the time axis.
-Specifically, we use a learnable temporal embedding matrix $E_t^s \in \mathbb{R}^{D_e \times T_s}$, which is multiplied element-wise with the projected sensor features.
-Finally, we compute the mean over the temporal dimension to obtain a distinct representation for each sensor, denoted as $S_i^s \in \mathbb{R}^{D_e}$.
-Note that each sensor $s$ has its own unique projection and embedding matrices.
+\textbf{Proprioceptive Sensors:} We use a learnable temporal fusion approach to compute each sensor's representation.
+After preprocessing, sensor $s$ produces a time series of shape $D_s \times T_s$, where $D_s$ is the feature dimension of the sensor and $T_s$ the number of temporal samples.
+At time step $i$, we project the sensor data into a $D_e$-dimensional space using a learned matrix $W_p^s$, we then apply temporal fusion via a learnable embedding $E_t^s \in \mathbb{R}^{D_e \times T_s}$ with element-wise multiplication.
+Averaging over time yields the sensor representation $S_i^s \in \mathbb{R}^{D_e}$.
+Each sensor has its own projection and embedding matrices.

-Finally, we fuse the information across all sensor modalities using a modality transformer followed by a multi-layer perceptron (MLP), akin to~\cite{li2022see}.
-First, we construct a sequence of tokens by stacking the individual modality representations:
+Finally, we fuse information from all sensor modalities using a modality transformer followed by a multi-layer perceptron (MLP), similar to~\cite{li2022see}.
+We first construct a sequence of tokens by stacking the individual modality representations:

 Next, we exchange information between modalities using a single self-attention transformer encoder layer~\cite{vaswani2017attention}.
 This operation results in updated modality representations:

 We then fuse all tokens by concatenating them into a single vector of shape $(1 \times D_e \cdot (N_s+2))$, which is passed through an MLP to obtain the final multimodal representation: $x_i \in \mathbb{R}^{D_e}.$